actions/importer-labs/azure_devops/valet-migrate-custom-lab.md

 end
 ```

+## Migrate with a custom transformer

-Run the `migrate` command with the transformer again and pass it the custom plugin.
+Run the `gh valet migrate` command from the `valet` directory with the transformer again and pass it the custom plugin.
 Look at the result and see if it results in a successful build.

 ```
-cd valet
 gh valet migrate azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --custom-transformers plugin/DotNetCoreCLI.rb --output-dir migrate
 ```
-Now, from the `./valet` folder in your repository, run `gh valet migrate` with the custom transformer to migrate the pipeline to GitHub Actions:

 ### Example
 ![valet-cm-1](https://user-images.githubusercontent.com/26442605/169618556-7c79b34b-6d4c-48d5-98e5-7f8d771117a5.png)